 Carolyn Mueller of Flagler Road was librarian at the K-12 Library in Chimacum from 1968 to 1995.
 She had the unique experience of working for her Bachelor of Arts degree while substitute teaching at Chimacum.
 She attained her Master of Arts degree in 1975 concurrently acquiring a certification in library science.
 Carolyn's preference was to teach and since Chimacum needed a librarian, she worked in a position of teacher/librarian providing her with the opportunity to work with the young people of the community, an opportunity she misses in retirement.
 While in the position of librarian, Carolyn took inventory of both the print and non-print materials in the library, creating card catalogs for both and preparing the tapes, records and other instructional materials for transer to a MAC computer system with computerized CLAN catalog, a system which is shared by several area school libraries and the city and county library systems.
 Since Carolyn's preference is for children and young adult books, her favoites are those which deal with folklore and YA authors such as Susan Cooper, Cynthia Voight, Katherine Patterson.
 The one picture book which she recommends is RUN AWAY BUNNY by Margaret Wise Brown.
 For adult reading Carolyn recommends FOUNTAINHEAD by Ayn Rand "..because it makes the reader evaluate who they are, and questions why they believe what they believe."
 Libraries have evolved from the quiet, book lined sanctuaries to sedate gathering places with machines capable of connecting people to information from various sources.
 For the mobile people who spend hours driving, reading can be done verbally through books on tape.
 The libraries are stocking them.
 To quote Chuck Russell about books, "I don't read anything I can't hear."
 What a brave, new world!

-practical, and the consummate gifts only a phone call away, or less
+consummate gifts only a phone call away, or less than six

 Denise Justus of Robbins Road operates a travel agency from her home.
 She is affiliated with Edmonds Travel and has experience with the Princess Cruise Line.
 Her fluency in Spanish helps in preparing a latin vacation.
 This holiday season follow the sun, and for all other travel needs call her at 385-7364, or firstname.lastname@example.org.